Military Officer Training + Rank

 When you join the Military, you will be commissioned as an officer.

 If you enter as a licensed physician, your rank will typically begin at captain or major (Army/Air Force), or lieutenant or lieutenant commander (Navy), but it may be higher depending on where you are in your career.
-When you apply to join the Military, a credentialing board will evaluate your work experience and prior service, if any.
-Once your rank is determined, it must be approved by Congress and the president.
+When you apply to join the Military, a professional review board will evaluate your work experience and prior service, if any.
+Once your rank is determined, it must be approved by Congress or the Secretary of Defense.
 This process may take several months.

 What to Expect from Your Training